ember-learn/guides-source/guides/release/getting-started/quick-start.md

 In addition to the template, a component can also have a JavaScript file for this exact purpose.
-Go ahead and create a `.js` file with the same name and in the same directory as our template, and paste in the following content:
+Go ahead and create a `.js` file with the same name and in the same directory as our template (`app/components/people-list.js`), and paste in the following content:

 ```javascript {data-filename="app/components/people-list.js"}
 import Component from '@glimmer/component';